art-deco/file-upload.artdeco.app/README.md

 }
 ```

-Uploaded files are saved on the disk for serving later on, and if the image can be compressed (e.g., an SVG), the compression middleware will make sure that the response stream is run through GZIP.
+Uploaded files are saved on the disk for serving later on, and if the image can be compressed (e.g., if it's an SVG), the compression middleware will make sure that the response stream is run through GZIP.

 ### 3. form

 Images are sent using `multipart/form-data` HTTP protocol that uses boundaries to split fields and files.
 By specifying the destination into which to upload files, this middleware will make `ctx.file` accessible to the context if files were uploaded.
 If no destination was provided, files would be saved in memory, which is not ideal since due to many parallel requests that can exhaust memory of the server.

+_FormData_ middleware can be used to upload many files via a single request, in which case their information will be stored in the `ctx.files` property.
+Parsed body of the form with fields, is always made available via the `ctx.request.body` property.
+This allows to extract the `csrf` token which is sent along when uploading files and compare it to the one recorded in the session when it was initialised.

 ### 4. frontend

-The frontend middleware is used for development purposes to render JSX and serve components from `node_modules`, such as the _PhotoUploader_ component published as a separate package.
+The frontend middleware is used for development purposes to transpile _JSX_ and serve components from `node_modules`, such as the _PhotoUploader_ component published as a separate package.
 The frontend bundle is compiled for production use, therefore this middleware is used only for development.

 ### 5. static